+As promised, I’m reposting Stephen Danley’s series, Rural Progressivism today, which Progressive Hunterdon Democrats requested last night so they can read up after Danley and former Assemblyman John Wisniewski discussed, What is a Progressive last night in Flemington.
 Bumped.
 We’re getting a lot of feedback on this series from across the state on this series, because it talks about progressive organizing along lines that aren’t usually considered – by parties, by candidates, or even locally among voters.
 The biggest response has been from those already organizing for the 2018 midterms – and even 2019 legislative races.
-So, in Part 3, coming Thursday morning, Steve Danley will get into the specifics of how this idea can be used to win – and where.
-Please share this series with your local groups; your feedback’s important.
-And thanks to all who’ve already commented in several conversations on Facebook.
-Bumped by Rosi
+You can also get the whole series (more parts to come) in the slider above.

 Last week I launched the Blue Jersey series on rural progressivism (here’s Part I), showing how in many of the key races in the upcoming 2018 elections have significant rural regions that represent an opportunity for candidates, and I introduced the concept of rural progressivism particularly as it’s catching fire in certain Oklahoma races.
 This week I want to dive into the policies and ideas caught up in that rural progressivism and how they overlap with progressivism as traditionally understood, but are drawn deeply from the experience of rural lives — and as such, have more potential to resonate with voters in rural communities.